mst_euclid: Euclidean and Mutual Reachability Minimum Spanning Trees

 M

-the degree of the mutual reachability distance (should be rather small). \(M\leq 2\) denotes the ordinary Euclidean distance
+the smoothing factor a.k.a. the degree of the mutual reachability distance; \(M\leq 1\) gives the ordinary Euclidean distance

 algorithm